 A student must have advanced to candidacy for a Ph.D. degree before the submission deadline to be eligible to submit a proposal.
 A statement that the student has advanced to candidacy for a Ph.D., signed and dated by the department chairperson, graduate dean, or similar administrative official is required (see "Proposal Preparation and Submission Instructions").
-The proposal must be submitted through regular organizational channels by the dissertation advisor(s) on behalf of a graduate student who is at the point of initiating or is already conducting dissertation research.
+The proposal must be submitted through regular organizational channels by the dissertation advisor(s) on behalf of the graduate student.
 The student must be enrolled at a U.S. institution, but need not be a U.S. citizen.
-Preference may be given to projects that are underway and for which feasibility is demonstrated.